Al-Rashid of Morocco: Conquest of Fez

 This being accomplished, Moulay Rashid set out once again towards Fez in the spring of 1665, establishing a military base at Taza.
 The Fassi and Hayaina marched on Taza in response, arriving in April 1665, but were promptly routed and surrendered.
 In August, Moulay Rashid laid siege to Fez, continuing for eleven months with mixed successes and setbacks.
 This siege proving more difficult than he had anticipated, Moulay Rashid withdrew his army to concentrate on the central Rif, where Abou Mohammed Abdallah A'aras was trading with the French in violation of Moulay Rashid's ban on trade with European powers.
 The insurgent leader fled with his family to the protection of the Spanish King in Peñón de Vélez de la Gomera, leaving his son Abdelaziz to lead the fight against Moulay Rashid.
-After a number of skirmishes, Moulay Rashid defeated the A'aras in March 1666, captured Abdelaziz, and brought him in chains to Taza, where he swore allegiance to Moulay Rashid.
+After a number of skirmishes, Moulay Rashid defeated the A'aras in March 1666, captured Abdelaziz, and brought him in chains to Taza, where he swore him allegiance.

-Moulay Rashid returned to Fez with his army in May of 1666, and laid siege to it once again.
+Moulay Rashid returned to Fez with his army in May 1666, and laid siege to it once again.
 Caid Abdallah Al Doraidi resisted the assault vigorously, and it became clear to Moulay Rashid that he would not be able to capture Fez through a frontal assault.
 Instead, he turned to the Mellah of Fez, situated between Fes Jdid and Fes el Bali.
 The Jews there had suffered steady persecution since the 1659 fall of the Saadi Sultanate, with the Dilaites ordering the destruction of their synagogues, and Caid Al Doraidi taxing them heavily and pillaging their traffic.
 Moulay Rashid promised them peace and relief from the traditional Jizya tax on their community, and in exchange they agreed to help him obtain access to Fez.

 On June 6, 1666, the date he had agreed upon with the Jews, Moulay Rashid ambushed the defenders of Fez near the walls of the Mellah.
 The sentinels being thus distracted, the Jews opened the gate and let Moulay Rashid enter Fez.
 His troops having taken control of the first inner wall of the city, Moulay Rashid smashed the second gate with an ax, and, with the advantage of surprise, took complete control of Fes Jdid.
 Caid Abdallah Al Doraidi fled the city, but Moulay Rashid sent 100 cavalrymen after him, brought him back, and demanded to know where his riches were hidden.
 When Abdallah Al Doraidi refused to answer, Moulay Rashid had him put to torture, which he endured for many days.